-Prerequisite: MA 113 or MA 113 or equivalent.
+Prerequisite: MA 113 or equivalent.

 INF 143 INTRODUCTION TO C# 3-0-3

 An introductory course in the fundamentals of C# including user interface design, control objects, event-driven applications, forms, functions, arrays, parameter passing, and using the components of an integrated development environment.